 - We begin on October 18th at 9 am, and end on October 22nd by 5 pm.

 This intensive program takes place in Glen Rose, TX (near Dallas/Ft.
 Worth).
 Our days will be spent outside learning and practicing nature-based Ceremony and Ritual techniques that can be easily applied to participants’ current therapeutic, coaching or educational practices.

 Lodging & Meals:

 Since this is a residential program, camping is included as part of the course.
 Participants will be responsible for bringing their own camping gear (check in with us if you need to borrow some gear).
-Due to Covid-19 concerns, participants are requested to bring and prepare their own breakfast and lunches for the training period.
+We will provide dinner for the group time together, participants are requested to bring and prepare their own breakfast and lunches for the training period.
 Coolers with ice will be available for food storage and individually wrapped snacks will be provided.
 Note that as a part of this course, there will be a 24 hour ceremonial solo time with an option to fast.
 If you do not choose to fast, please bring your breakfast, lunch and dinner for this period.